 We love that some of our volunteers have a set to document their semester traveling abroad with ILP.
 Maybe you grab a pocket-sized Book of Mormon that is easier to carry around while you're living in the Dominican Republic for a few months.
 Maybe you decide to read it cover to cover while you're volunteering in Europe, writing in the margin where you were while you read it!
-Page 33 says "on a train to Barcelona", page 102 says "in my apartment in Montenegro", and page 65 says "sitting in a cafe in Paris".
+Page 33 says "on a train to Barcelona", page 102 says "in my European apartment", and page 65 says "sitting in a cafe in Paris".
 Such a cool way to look back on your adventure — we've got more ideas of how to turn your scriptures into a keepsake for your semester abroad on this post.

 Focus On Women In The Scriptures

 There are so many women throughout the scriptures with incredible stories.
 And they even sometimes get overlooked.
 I love the idea of focusing in on this topic and learning more about their stories.

 This site is so cool — they've put together a list of women in the Bible: the Old Testament, the New Testament, and there's also links for women in the Book of Mormon, the Doctrine & Covenants, and the Pearl of Great Price.